-When the Constitution was passed in 1787, he agreed to serve in Charleston to ratify it on May 23, 1788.
+When the Constitution was passed in 1787, Henry agreed to serve in Charleston to ratify it on May 23, 1788.
 South Carolina was the eighth state to ratify with a vote of 149 to 73.

 Laurens was aging and his illness was increasingly affecting his ability to travel.
 Henry had a fear of being buried alive that was inspired by the false declaration of death of his daughter Martha when she was a child.
 He created a solution to his fear and after passing on December 8, 1792, he was cremated.
 This marked the first cremation of a major political figure in the United States.
 His ashes were buried next to his son, John, at Mepkin Plantation.

-Henry Laurens lived in a very dynamic time.
+Henry Laurens lived in a dynamic time.
 The beginning of his life and business were under British rule.
-The contacts that he made in England were very beneficial to him not only monetarily but in the form of favors later on in his life.
+The contacts that he made in England were very beneficial to him not only monetarily but also in the form of favors later on in his life.
 He felt the repercussions of the tightening of British rules as the Colonies were attempting to break away from Britain.
 He held for a long time that things could be worked out but finally conceded that change was inevitable.
-He supported the Revolution from a political level.
+He supported the Revolution in a political role.
 He would spend more than half of his life (42 years) in political service.
-He suffered much through those years; loss of family members, illness, ruin of his estates, being held prisoner in another country but through all of the changes and losses he persevered to ensure that this new country be established, the United States of America.
+He suffered much through those years; loss of family members, illness, ruin of his estates, being held prisoner in another country but through all of the changes and losses he persevered to help ensure that this new country was established, the United States of America.